 Dr. Miceli has a particular interest in medical education and systemic lupus erythematosus (SLE, "Lupus").
 He has conducted research on the monitoring of hydroxychloroquine levels among lupus patients, the results of which were presented nationally at the annual meeting of the American College of Rheumatology.
-Collaborating with investigators at Columbia, his most recent project investigated the clinical use of blood hydroxychloroquine level monitoring in lupus.
 In addition, Dr. Miceli is an active member of the American College of Physicians, having served multiple times as an abstract reviewer for their annual national meeting.

 Dr. Miceli speaks Spanish fluently and is an excellent addition to our team of rheumatology specialists

 Copyright © 2013 Rheumatology Associates of North Jersey.